Car Essentials for Girls on the Go

 Phone Charger – Just like in my life pouch, having both a travel charger as well as a lightning charger that can plug into outlet helps me feel more prepared, especially since my older phone struggles to hold a charge all day.

-Flashlight, Road Flares, and Light Sticks – All three may seem like too much, but the peace of mind is worth it.
+Flashlight, Road Flares, and Emergency Glow Sticks – All three may seem like too much, but the peace of mind is worth it.
 I like having light sticks in addition to a flashlight in case the batteries run out or corrode.
 The flashlight I’ve linked also works as a window cutter, just in case.

 Wipes – These are technically sanitation wipes, but can also clean up unexpected messes.
 The fragrance is light, and they’re certified clean.